 Investments are: • Not FDIC insured • May lose value • Not financial institution guaranteed • Not a deposit • Not insured by any federal government agency.

-Cetera is under separate ownership from Chemical Bank and its related companies.
-Advisory services may only be offered by Investment Adviser Representatives in connection with an appropriate Cetera Advisory Services Agreement and disclosure brochure as provided.
+Cetera Investment Services and Cetera Investment Advisers are under separate ownership from Chemical Bank and its related companies.
+Advisory services may only be offered by Investment Adviser Representatives.